 Cryptocurrencies have revolutionized the way we perceive the financial world.
 Emerging from the 2008 financial crisis, Bitcoin, the first cryptocurrency, promised a decentralized, peer-to-peer electronic cash system that would operate without any central authority.
 In the years since countless other cryptocurrencies have emerged, each one bringing something unique to the digital table.
 However, along with the many opportunities these digital currencies offer, they also come with unique challenges.
 One of the most significant challenges is the need for users to manage their private keys effectively.
-In the crypto world, the phrase "not your keys not your coins" has become a mantra, warning users of the risks they face if they fail to control their private keys properly.
+In the crypto world, the phrase "not your keys not your coins" is being referred to as a warning to crypto holders for the risk they face if they don't hold the wallet seed phrase known as the keys, encouraging them to withdraw their funds from crypto exchanges and hold it in self custody wallets.
+By doing so, you basically eliminate the risk of centralized exchange freezing your funds, and also, the government can't them.
+If you control your wallet's private key properly, you are the only person who can access those funds.
 As we delve deeper into the world of cryptocurrencies, it becomes increasingly important to understand the meaning of this phrase and the critical role of private keys.
 This article highlights the significance of private keys in cryptocurrency, the risks associated with not controlling them, and how you can secure them effectively.

 Not Your Keys Not Your Coins: The Phrase Explained